realm/realm-js/README.md

 - `object_accessor`/`results`/`list` - accessor classes, object creation/update pipeline, and helpers for creating platform specific property getters and setters.
 - `parser`/`query_builder` - cross platform query parser and query builder - requires an `object_accessor` specialization for argument support.

-Bindings may use only a subset of the provided components depending on their needs.
+Each Realm product may use only a subset of the provided components depending on its needs.

 ## Reporting Bugs